CIRTL Teaching & Learning Team

-CIRTL core staff and CIRTL Fellows at parchment ceremony for CIRTL's accredited programmes (L/R): John O'Halloran, VP for Teaching and Learning, James Cronin, Tracy Connolly, Briony Supple, Mary Clohessy, Eleanor O'Sullivan, Niall O'Leary, Patrick O'Shea, UCC President, Tony Ryan, Brian Butler, Declan Kennedy, Marian McCarthy, Daniel Blackshields, and Catherine O'Mahony (February 2017)
+CIRTL core staff and CIRTL Fellows at parchment ceremony for CIRTL's accredited programmes (L/R): John O'Halloran (Deputy President and Reigstrar), James Cronin, Tracy Connolly, Briony Supple, Mary Clohessy, Eleanor O'Sullivan, Niall O'Leary, Patrick O'Shea (UCC President), Tony Ryan, Brian Butler, Declan Kennedy, Marian McCarthy (Interim Vice President for Teaching and Learning), Daniel Blackshields, and Catherine O'Mahony (February 2017)

 The Centre for the Integration of Research, Teaching and Learning has 5 core staff and is supported by a team of CIRTL Fellows with representation across the University.
 CIRTL also plays host to a range of visiting faculty as well as Marie Curie Fellow, James Northridge.